pluresideas/pluresideas-oop-exceptions/readme.md

 He suggested to wrap them to unchecked exceptions.
 His reasoning is that there are unchecked exceptions that we do not handle anyway.

-However, I think there is yet another solution, to wrap checked exception and return `Optional.empty()`.
+However, I think there is yet another solution, to wrap checked exceptions returning `Optional.empty()`.
 I borrowed his code from the blog and modified it with `Optional`:

 ```java